LearnInstrumentsStrings

 Viola is often underrated and forgotten, which is why viola players are pretty rare.

-On the plus side, this means that anyone that learns to play it has less competition and more lucrative career opportunities ahead of them.
+On the plus side, this means that anyone who learns to play it has less competition and more lucrative career opportunities ahead of them.

 5. It Takes Years to Learn The Viola